Community causes

 Wattle days, wattle badges and sprigs of fresh wattle have been used to raise funds to support help community causes since the First World War.

-The Wattle Day Association badge designs from 2010 onwards are shown here.
+All of the Wattle Day Association’s wattle Day badge designs from 2000 – 2021 are shown here.

 Elizabeth and Randall Falkiner raise funds at a wattle-themed raffle